-Since its inception in 2004, the Home has served over 320 residents.
+Since its inception in 2004, the Home has served almost 500 residents.
 These individuals are low-income or homeless and would have no other home to go to during their last days or months of life.
 The Home is free of charge and is available to those with a terminally ill diagnosis.

 The Abbie Hunt Bryce Home is a fully functioning home which includes:

 The Abbie Hunt Bryce Home accepts referrals from hospitals, hospice programs, charitable organizations including other shelters and social service agencies, physicians, faith-based organizations, family and direct referrals.
 Take a look at the Abbie Hunt Bryce Home Referral Guide for all information.
 Click here to access our application.
 Please contact the Home at 317.860.0484 for more information.